bfeif/personal-website/content/posts/the-3-reasons-why-i-switched-from-pandas-to-polars.md

     print(df[o])
 ```

-In this code snippet, the same Pandas syntax `df[...]` can do three distinct operations: retrieving a column of the dataframe, performing a row-based boolean mask on the dataframe, and retrieving a slice of the dataframe by index.
+In this code snippet, the same `Pandas` syntax `df[...]` can do three distinct operations: retrieving a column of the dataframe, performing a row-based boolean mask on the dataframe, and retrieving a slice of the dataframe by index.

+Another troubling example is that, to process `dict` columns with `Pandas`, you usually have to do a costly `apply()` function; `Polars`, on the other hand, has a `struct` data-type for handling `dict` columns directly!

-In Pandas, you can't do everything (for example, `Polars` has a `struct` data-type for handling `dict` columns, unlike `Pandas`), and for the things that you can do, there's sometimes multiple ways to do them!
+In `Pandas`, you can't do everything you want, and for the things that you can do, there's sometimes multiple ways to do them.
 Compare this with `Polars`, where you can do everything, the data-types are clear, and there's usually only one way to do the same thing.

 ### 2. `.scan_parquet()` and `.sink_parquet()`